klusta-team/spikedetekt/README.md

     SORT_CLUS_BY_CHANNEL = False # Sort clusters by the channel where the peak occurs

-If you need parameters which differ from the default, include these in your outputfoldernameparams.py files.
+If you need parameters which differ from the default, include these in your outputfoldername.params files.

 3) Running